erjank/teaching/load.md

 extra burden on top of applying that strategy.
 We can therefore accelerate learning by giving learners worked examples that show them a problem and a detailed step-by-step solution, followed by a series of *faded examples*.
 The first of these presents a nearly-complete use of the same problem-solving strategy just demonstrated, but with a small number of blanks for the learner to fill in.
 The next problem is also of the same type, but has more blanks, and so on until the learner is asked to solve the entire problem.

+FIXME: introduce the term "scaffolding" here.

 For example, someone teaching Python might start by explaining this: